tom-on-the-internet/tom-on-the-internet/content/against-the-grain/index.md

 1. I want to come back to this in a year or two and see if I've changed my mind.
 2. I hope others who agree with me stumble upon this blog and feel less alone.

-Also, I should quickly say that...

-<aside>Nothing I'm writing here is directed at anyone in particular.
+Also, I should quickly say that nothing I'm writing here is directed at anyone in particular.
 I'm not responding to the latest Twitter drama.
-These are general thoughts about what I read on Reddit, Twitter, Hacker News, etc.</aside>
+These are general thoughts about what I read on Reddit, Twitter, Hacker News, etc.

 ## Single letter variable names are great